teor2345/tor-old/doc/HACKING/Fuzzing.md

 valid inputs may take a second or so, particularly with the fuzzer and sanitizers enabled.

+To see what fuzz_dir is doing with a test case, call it like this: src/test/fuzz_dir --debug < /path/to/test.case

+(Logging is disabled while fuzzing to increase fuzzing speed.)

 == Reporting Issues

 Please report any issues discovered using the process in Tor's security issue